blazej-g/hyphen-js/README.md

  - synchronize all the changes from offline mode with the server when browser return to online mode.

-With HyphenJs Angular application is working in offline without any difference in comparision to online mode, developer do not need to handle in the controllers any state and all the REST api methods can be used in completly transpaent way.
+With HyphenJs Angular application can works in offline mode without any difference in comparision to online mode, developer do not need to handle in the controllers any state and all the REST api methods can be used in completly transparent way.

 **Basic live demo, [live demo deployed to heroku](https://hyphen-js.herokuapp.com/#/sign_in).**
 Demo code [deployed to git hub](https://github.com/blazej-g/hyphen-js-example)